ghorn/cletus/README.md

 Programs
 --------

-The code is broken into three programs: `sensors`, `controller` and `actuators`.
+The code is broken into three programs: `run_sensors`, `run_controller` and `run_actuators`.
 They do roughly what you'd expect from the names:

- - `sensors` gathers data from serial or other devices on the system and packages them into messages to send to the controller.
+ - `run_sensors` gathers data from serial or other devices on the system and packages them into messages to send to the controller.

- - `controller` receives sensor input and processes it, then sends the actuator commands it has calculated to `actuators`.
+ - `run_controller` receives sensor input and processes it, then sends the actuator commands it has calculated to `actuators`.

- - `actuators` receives actuator commands and sends them to the appropriate devices.
+ - `run_actuators` receives actuator commands and sends them to the appropriate devices.

 Each program is organized as an event loop using the zmq_poll() call.